vmware-tanzu/tanzu-plugin-runtime/client/hub/testing/README.md

     //   query {
     //     myOperation(foo: $foo) {
     //       fieldOne
     //       fieldTwo
     //     }
     //   }
     //
-    // Then this field should be set to myOperation.
+    // then this field should be set to myOperation.
 It can also be more specific, a simple
     // strings.Contains check occurs to match operations.
 A more specific example of a
     // valid Identifier for the same operation given above would be myOperation(foo: $foo).
     Identifier string